Courtesy Pay is a service that allows us to pay an item presented against your checking account even if it causes the account to become overdrawn.

 Courtesy Pay may provide certain account holders in "good standing" with the ability to overdraw their checking account up to $1,000.
 The Courtesy Pay limit includes any overdraft fees assessed.

 If the account has been open and maintained in good standing, defined as A) Making regular deposits sufficient to cover transactions; B) Bringing the account to a positive balance at least once every thirty days or less, and; C) There are no legal orders outstanding on your account, we may, at our sole discretion, pay overdrafts up to the limits mentioned above, including our normal Non-Sufficient Funds or Courtesy Pay charge(s).
 Whether we pay or return an item, your account will be assessed a fee, either as a Courtesy Pay charge or a Non-Sufficient Funds charge but you will not be charged both fees.
-Our current charge per item is $30 which may be changed with prior notice to you.
+For our current charges please refer to our Fee Schedule.

 Courtesy Pay offers additional flexibility and convenience in managing account holder funds, and provides peace of mind knowing that items may be paid up to the authorized overdraft limit.
 Using Courtesy Pay may be more costly than other overdraft payment options we may offer.
 Speak to a representative to see if you qualify.